 The SAM is the primary registrant database for the federal government and the repository into which an entity must submit information required to conduct business as a recipient.
-All applicant organizations must register with SAM, and will be assigned a SAM number.
+All applicant organizations must register with SAM, and will be assigned a SAM number and a Unique Entity Identifier (UEI).
 All information relevant to the SAM number must be current at all times during which the applicant has an application under consideration for funding by CDC.
 If an award is made, the SAM information must be maintained until a final financial report is submitted or the final payment is received, whichever is later.
 The SAM registration process can require 10 or more business days, and registration must be renewed annually.
-Additional information about registration procedures may be found at https://www.sam.gov/SAM/.
+Additional information about registration procedures may be found at SAM.gov and the SAM.gov Knowledge Base.